Skip to main content

 Why these two differ

-The most material structural difference between these two funds is how they achieve their international fixed interest exposure.
-The ANZ Investments OneAnswer International Fixed Interest Fund holds individual sovereign bonds directly — its top disclosed positions include a US Treasury bond and a United Kingdom Gilt, each representing less than 1% of the portfolio — suggesting broad diversification across many line items.
-Summer Global Fixed Interest, by contrast, concentrates 96.17% of its portfolio in a single underlying vehicle, the Hunter Global Fixed Interest Fund, with the remaining 3.83% held in an ANZ transactional bank account.
-This fund-of-funds structure means Summer investors bear an additional layer of manager and fee risk that is not fully visible from the top-line charge alone.
+The most material structural difference between these two funds is their construction approach.
+The ANZ Investments OneAnswer International Fixed Interest Fund holds a diversified portfolio of individual securities — US agency mortgage-backed instruments, US Treasuries, UK Gilts, and others — with the largest single position at 4.74% of the fund.
+Summer Global Fixed Interest, by contrast, allocates 96.17% of its assets to a single underlying vehicle, the Hunter Global Fixed Interest Fund, making it a fund-of-fund structure.
+This means Summer investors bear an additional layer of manager selection risk and may face underlying fees not fully visible in the disclosed 0.87% annual fund charge.

-Always verify these details against each fund's current PDS and latest Quarterly Fund Update on FMA Disclose before relying on any figure here.
+Always verify all figures — including fees, risk indicators, and returns — against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on this summary.

 What's different at a glance